Conskel/cln-blog/content/english/post/vpn-building.md

 ### Conclusion

 Adding more exits is now trivial as we simply just create an auth key, enable forwarding and enrol the node in the Tailnet.
 We don't even need to have a node that's exposed to the Internet as long as it can reach the Headscale server.
 In my example I used Azure with peered vnet between different regions.
 I then just used the Headscale server as a bastion host to configure the exit server.
 However if you built a custom image or used an cloud init script you could build the exit node anywhere.

+Further work could be done to integrate Headscale with an authentication provider such as LDAP along with some fine tuned ACLs.